 Typically months and not years.
 Your attorney is just as motivated to disburse your share of the settlement so they can get their fee and will not hold it in escrow longer than they absolutely must.

 We at Express Legal Funding are a pre-settlement funding company based in Plano, Texas, and we experience firsthand how disbursing checks from escrow and IOLTA take time.

-If you need financial assistance during a lawsuit, you can contact us anytime for a free consultation about the pre-settlement funding services we provide.
+If you need financial assistance during a lawsuit, you can contact us anytime, 24/7, to apply for and learn about the fast pre-settlement funding services we provide.